stephenbeese/Video-Game-Sales-Analysis/README.md

 # Video Game Sales Analysis

-**Video Game Sales Analysis** is a data-driven research project designed to investigate global video game market performance using statistical analysis and interactive visualisation.
+**Video Game Sales Analysis** is a data-driven research project designed to investigate global video game market performance using statistical analysis and interactive visualisations.
 The project explores how factors such as **region, platform strategy, genre, and critic reception** influence sales outcomes.
 By combining **Python-based exploratory analysis** with an interactive **Tableau dashboard**, it enables users to drill down into trends, compare publishing strategies, and validate industry hypotheses with evidence.

 ![Dashboard Screenshot](images/dashboard.png)